brettwooldridge/HikariCP/README.md

 <sup>&#128206;</sup>&nbsp;*HikariCP uses milliseconds for all time values.*

-&#128680;&nbsp;HikariCP relies heavily on accurate high-resolution timers for both performance and reliability.
-It is *imperative* that your server is synchronized with a time-source such as an NTP server. *Especially* if your server is running within a virtual machine.  *Do not rely on hypervisor settings to "synchronize" the clock of the virtual machine.
+&#128680;&nbsp;HikariCP relies on accurate timers for both performance and reliability.
+It is *imperative* that your server is synchronized with a time-source such as an NTP server. *Especially* if your server is running within a virtual machine.
+Why?
+[Read more here.](https://dba.stackexchange.com/questions/171002/choice-of-connection-pooling-library-for-vm-deploys/171020) *Do not rely on hypervisor settings to "synchronize" the clock of the virtual machine.
 Configure time-source synchronization inside the virtual machine.*   If you come asking for support on an issue that turns out to be caused by lack time synchronization, you will be taunted publicly on Twitter.

 ##### Essentials